linjdiana/python-phase-3-practice-challenges/coffee-shop-mock/README.md

   - Return name
   - Names must be of type `str`
   - Names must be between 1 and 15 characters, inclusive
+  - if you are using exceptions comment out the test on lines 32 - 35 in the customer_test.py and uncomment lines 37 - 45

 #### Coffee